AI Team OS

 "Use the digitalcentral-starter boilerplate as the foundation — it's a Next.js + Convex + Tailwind stack.
 Reference: https://github.com/lisaai-digitalcentral/digitalcentral-starter"

-Write the Job Posting
+Step 4: Write the Job Posting

 Your agent writes a complete, professional job posting ready to copy-paste onto Upwork, Toptal, or any freelance platform.